rahulbhatt007/society-app/README.md

 # society-app
-<h1>This application is for financial Societies which sum up money and lend money to its members.</h1>
+This application is for financial Societies which sum up money and lend money to its members.

 <h2>This application provides:</h2>
 <li>interface to view member details